 What is Alzheimer’s disease?

 Dementia is a fatal disease characterized by chronic inflammation and neuronal loss resulting in amnesia, progressive cognitive impairment, and disorientation.
-Alzheimer’s disease is the most common form of dementia with more than 5 million people in the United States living with the devastating disease.
+Alzheimer’s disease is the most common form of dementia with more than 5 million people in the United States living with this devastating disease.
 It is the 6th leading cause of death, killing more people than prostate cancer and breast cancer combined.1.
 However, there are currently only five FDA approved medications in the United States, and six medications available globally.
-Current treatment options do not address the underlying cause of the disease, but hope to reduce cognitive impairment and improve quality of life.2
+Current pharmaceutical treatment options do not address the underlying cause of the disease, but hope to reduce cognitive impairment and improve quality of life.2

 The exact cause of Alzheimer’s disease is unknown but there are four key features; 1.
 Amyloid-beta (Aß) plaques, 2.
 Neurofibrillary tangles, 3.
 Neuroinflammation, and 4.
 Mass neuronal and synaptic loss.
 Amyloid-beta plaques are sticky clumps of protein fragments that accumulate and attack brain cells, leading to their death.
 Neurofibrillary tangles are twisted fibers of Tau protein that build up inside the neurons of Alzheimer’s patients damaging neural structures and inhibiting the transport of nutrients.
-Neuroinflammation is caused by the activation microglia which mediate immune responses.
+Neuroinflammation is caused by the activation of microglia which mediate immune responses.
 Microglia are activated and begin producing cytokines that increase neuroinflammation.
-All of these factors result in mass neuronal and synaptic loss causing the cortex region to atrophy or decrease in size.
+All of these factors result in mass neuronal and synaptic loss causing the cortex region of the brain to atrophy, or decrease in size.
 It is the neuronal and synaptic loss that is most closely correlated with cognitive decline.3-7

 Can stem cell therapy improve the symptoms of Alzheimer’s disease?